 HTTP Receiver

 Rather than having an IoT system make requests for external data, a common workflow is to push data from devices within an organization's IoT infrastructure.
-One option is via HTTP POST requests made to a web server, in this case ArcGIS Velocity.
-The HTTP Receiver feed creates a built-in HTTP endpoint that can be used to programmatically send data from IoT devices and applications to Velocity with HTTP POST requests.
+One way is through HTTP POST requests made to a web server.
+The HTTP Receiver feed in ArcGIS Velocity creates a built-in HTTP endpoint that can be used to programmatically send data from IoT devices and applications to Velocity with HTTP POST requests.

-• An organization has devices configured to push data to a specified Velocity HTTP endpoint via POST requests.
+• An organization has devices configured to push data to a specified Velocity HTTP endpoint using POST requests.

-• A GIS analyst writes a python script that processes features and pushes data to a specified Velocity HTTP endpoint via POST request each time the script executes.
+• A GIS analyst writes a Python script that processes features and pushes data to a specified Velocity HTTP endpoint using a POST request each time the script runs.

 Usage notes

-• HTTP POST requests should be sent as plain text.
+• Send HTTP POST requests as plain text.

-• The HTTP Receiver feed is configured by the user including schema and key field specification.
-Once the feed is created, on the feed details page, the HTTP Endpoint Path is available.
-This is the URL to which data can be pushed via HTTP POST.
+• The HTTP Receiver feed is configured by the user, including the schema and key fields.
+Once the feed is created, the URL is available on the feed details page under HTTP Endpoint Path.
+This is the URL to which data can be pushed using an HTTP POST request.

-• Set authentication type to ArcGIS to utilize OAuth2.0 authentication.
-Each incoming message must then include a valid token for the owner of the feed.
+• Set the Authentication type parameter to ArcGIS to use OAuth 2.0 authentication.
+Each incoming message must include a valid token for the owner of the feed.
 Messages without a valid token will be rejected.

-• After configuring feed connection properties, see Configure input data to learn how to define the schema and the key properties.
+• After configuring the feed connection parameters, see Configure input data to learn how to define the schema and the key fields.

 Parameters